A New Synthetic Opiod – “7-OH” | “OxyContin 3.0” – NOW in Convenience Stores, Vape and Smoke Shops in the Lakes Region

 So WHY is this even Relevant to 7-OH in the Lakes Region?

 Every war has both offensive and defensive stratagems studied by those waging the war and those defending against it.
-As can be seen in both of the brief videos above, there are the SYNBIO biotech engineers who continually design, tweak and modify “synthetic opioids” formulations to make them more addictive and more powerful.
-Those “opioid” creators are joined “hand in glove” with distributors and marketers both on-line; and as concerns “7-OH”, your local retailers in conveniences stores, vape and smoke shops currently down the street in your Lakes Region community.
+As can be seen in both of the brief videos above, there are the SYNBIO biotech engineers who continually design, tweak and modify “nano-scale synthetic opioids” formulations to make them more addictive and more powerful.
+Those “opioid” creators are currently joined “hand in glove” with distributors and marketers both on-line; and as concerns “7-OH”, your local retailers in conveniences stores, gas stations, vape and smoke shops currently down the street in your Lakes Region community.

 Come on … Is this Really a Threat in our Community?
-Actually … It’s Just a New Extension of the “War on Drugs”.
-So let’s Turn to what the FDA and DEA says.
+Actually … YES!
+But It’s Just a New Extension of the “War on Drugs”.
+So let’s Turn to what the FDA and DEA have currently said recently.

 And Here is the 2024 DEA Fact Sheet Giving the Reader More on WHAT Distinguishes '“Synthetic Opioids” — From Previous Ones